amirularief01/medical-image/medical-image-segmentation/README.md

+# What is this?
-### This is my first medical imaging machine learning project
+This is my first medical image machine learning project - a segmentation project whoo!!

+This project used Nibabel dataset gathered from *somewhere*